 If you’ve decided to make the switch to monday.com, you’ve made a great choice!

-Click your profile picture in monday.com and select Import data, then Excel:
+Click your profile picture on monday.com and select Import data, then Excel:

-Select the row in your spreadsheet, which’ll become the headings for your new board.
-Click next when you’re done as seen below
+Select the row in your spreadsheet that will serve as the headings for your new board.
+Click Next.

 Select the column in your file which will be the first column on your new board.
 Click Next.